davro/fabrication/README.md

     ?>

-### Example: Output                  (template patterns, fun stuff!)
+### Example: Output patterns.
-The Output method retrives key, value pairs from the stack.
+Output method retrives key, value pairs from the stack.
 With the Option to apply patterns to the stack or parts of the stack.
-You have seen the simplest example of Output in the first example, so we can move on to something more advanced, like turning the plain text Input data into actual php code on the fly cool huh!
+You have seen the simplest example of Output in the first example, so we can move on to something more advanced, like turning the plain text Input data into known patterns on the fly cool huh!

     <?php
     require_once(dirname(__FILE__) . '/lib/FabricationEngine.php');